Miner3D-Gamer/dear_mirl_gui/README.md

 Or in simpler terms:
 A debug window crate designed and tailored to work with [Mirl](https://crates.io/crates/mirl).
 It can be implemented in around 20 lines of code (If you don't use fancy bracket formatting)

+It is by no means as good as Dear Imgui or its native rust ports but I have yet to see one of them run smoothly on the cpu.

 > Default modules are listed at the bottom

 ## Integration: